solchef/examples/slack/README.md

 ### Job 1:

+This job sends a basic message to a Slack channel.

-You can test this job with the Trigger.dev [test feature](https://trigger.dev/docs/documentation/guides/testing-jobs).
-That can be found on the Job page in the [Trigger.dev app](https://trigger.dev).
+You can test this job using the Trigger.dev [test feature](https://trigger.dev/docs/documentation/guides/testing-jobs).
+That can be found on the Slack Job page in the [Trigger.dev app](https://trigger.dev).

 The schema you need to use for the test is: